DeKalb County, IN Marriage License Information

 No, DeKalb County will not issue marriage licenses for common law marriages.
 Indiana does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Are same sex marriages legal?

 Yes, DeKalb County will issue marriage licenses to same-sex couples.
-Alabama recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.